winqus/RobDroneGo/drones-angular-client/src/assets/gdpr/gdpr.md

 Email address

 Email address is used for the registration process, and it is part of the user's login information.
 It is also used for sending updates of terms and rules if occur and as a general channel of communication with the user.<br><br>

+Taxpayer Identification Number

+Taxpayer identification number is used to personal identification that is essential for entering into contracts.<br><br>

 Digital Identity